-LABOUR ECONOMICS

-- (1) Examine thoroughly on how labour market works. - (2) Evaluate labour market issues empirically. - (3) Interpret economics theory and facts in labour market analysis.

-This course will provide the understanding of how labour market works.
+AA017017 3 Credits LABOUR ECONOMICS Course Learning Outcomes At the end of the course, students are able to: (1) Examine thoroughly on how labour market works.
+(2) Evaluate labour market issues empirically.
+(3) Interpret economics theory and facts in labour market analysis.
+Synopsis of Course Contents This course will provide the understanding of how labour market works.
 It is designed to deepen student's understanding of labour economics by applying the theory to related labour market phenomena and explaining the link between theory and empirical analysis.
 Analysis and discussion on issues related to labour demand, labour supply, wage distribution, human capital and labour mobility will be conducted in explaining and shaping the thinking of how labour market works.

-AA017018 3 Credits

-MONETARY ECONOMICS
+Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English

-- (1) Demonstrate a thorough understanding of the role of money and how money affects the general equilibrium behavior of the economy. - (2) Interprets the role of credit frictions in the business cycle and the transmission of monetary policy. - (3) Relates monetary policy trade-offs, the design of monetary policy, and the optimal policy implied by New Keynesian models.

-This course discusses how money affects the general equilibrium behavior of the economy and how nominal prices, inflation, money and interest rates are linked.
+AA017018 3 Credits MONETARY ECONOMICS Course Learning Outcomes At the end of this course, students are able to: (1) Demonstrate a thorough understanding of the role of money and how money affects the general equilibrium behavior of the economy.
+(2) Interprets the role of credit frictions in the business cycle and the transmission of monetary policy.
+(3) Relates monetary policy trade-offs, the design of monetary policy, and the optimal policy implied by New Keynesian models.
+Synopsis of Course Contents This course discusses how money affects the general equilibrium behavior of the economy and how nominal prices, inflation, money and interest rates are linked.
 Major emphasis is placed on the money-in-the utility function, integrating money into general equilibrium frameworks.
 It examines a neoclassical growth framework, public finance issues, Lucas's misperceptions model, credit market imperfections, strategic models of monetary policy and explores the policy impilcations in new Keynesian models.

-Outcomes

-POLITICAL ECONOMY

-Course Learning
+Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English

-- (1) Analyse the concept of political economics. - (2) Apply the theoretical concept in political economics analysis. - (3) Valuing the empirical evidence and its economic implication.

-This course provides an in-depth discussion of political economics and discussion based on the purpose and structure in economic analysis.
+AA017019 3 Credits POLITICAL ECONOMY Course Learning Outcomes At the end of this course, students are able to: (1) Analyse the concept of political economics.
+(2) Apply the theoretical concept in political economics analysis.
+(3) Valuing the empirical evidence and its economic implication.
+Synopsis of Course Contents This course provides an in-depth discussion of political economics and discussion based on the purpose and structure in economic analysis.
 Particular emphasis on the political discussion and its implication to the economy.

-ENVIRONMENTAL ECONOMICS
+Assessment Weightage Continuous Assessment: 60% Final Examination: 40% Medium of Instruction English

-- (1) Relate discipline of environmental economics, including its key principles and methods. - (2) Apply economic techniques to analyse environmental problems. - (3) Assess environmental policies from the economics perspective. - (4) Develop research skills in the field of environmental economics.

-This course provides broad coverage of environmental economics for Master-level students.
-The course covers market failure, the economics of pollution control, market-based instruments, environmental cost-benefit analysis, environmental valuation, the environment and the economy, global environmental problems, and other topics.
+AA017020 ENVIRONMENTAL ECONOMICS 3 Credits Course Learning Outcomes At the end of this course, students are able to: (1) Relate discipline of environmental economics, including its key principles and methods.
+(2) Apply economic techniques to analyse environmental problems.
+(3) Assess environmental policies from the economics perspective.
+(4) Develop research skills in the field of environmental economics.
+Synopsis of Course Contents This course provides broad coverage of environmental economics for Master-level students.
+The course covers market failure, the economics of pollution control, market- based instruments, environmental cost-benefit analysis, environmental valuation, the environment and the economy, global environmental problems, and other topics.
 Students will apply economic approaches to analyse policy options to better manage the environment at both the local and global levels.
+Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English